IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Ass(embly) Pla(ce).md

 Future Work Orders
 - Upgrades to improve effects of past Work Orders
+	- doorknob of many goings (to make the door of many ways): upgrade door of many comings to lead to a set of predetermined locations (basically howl's moving castle)
 - Forge for bluemoon - for artificing stuff
 - **Training Room.**
 - **Armory.**